 Scholarships: The UW Bothell Study Abroad Ambassador Scholarship can help to offset the program fee for those earning academic credits.

 Pravah, and their network of community partners, focus on the following issues:

 - Gender equality

 - Health and nutrition

-To browse the growing list of participating organizations and proposed projects for 2022, click here.
+To browse the list of participating organizations and projects for 2022, click here.
 Please note that these are subject to change.
 You will be matched with a specific host organization and project based on your application and conversations during the interview process.